akuramshin/Shopping-Cart-Web/README.md

 2. Clone the repository onto your machine
 3. Run the following command: `python3 run.py`
 4. Copy the address given and open it in a browser, (http://127.0.0.1:5000/)

+Note: Discount codes are just the number and represent the % discount you receive. e.g. Coupon code: 10 = 10% off